Ending Stories We Write

 Oh yes, they do.

 It’s human nature to seek a nicely wrapped up story ending.
-It gives purpose to stories.
-Endings don’t have to conform to a “And they all lived happily ever after” or; “Love conquers all” or; “Good reigns supreme” structure, it just has to feel like a logical conclusion — to hand readers back to reality after being immersed in fiction.
+It gives purpose to the stories.
+Endings don’t have to conform to a “And they all lived happily ever after” or; “Love conquers all” or; “The moral of the story is…” structure, it just has to feel like a logical conclusion — to hand readers back to reality after being immersed in fiction.
 Readers like the wrap-ups to be nice and orderly.

 “I Had To Cut it Down” Author

-Some authors know exactly what they want in a story.
-The book writes itself.
-It’s a breeze but the story is over too soon.
+Some authors know exactly what they want to write before they start writing.
+The book practically writes itself.
+It’s a breeze but the story ends too soon.
 It’s short by 25k.
-Instead of padding it out and keeping the original ending in situ, this writer tacks on more stuff after it.
-This takes the story in a different direction and, if the author doesn’t pay due diligence to its new ending, readers will drop off it the very same way.
+Instead of padding it out and keeping the original ending at the end, this writer tacks on more stuff after it.
+It takes the story in a different direction and, if the author doesn’t pay due diligence, readers will get lost before the last page.

 ABOUT